 - pubkey serves as both the unique identity of the validator and the means of cryptographically verifying messages purporting to have been signed by it.
 The public key is stored raw, unlike in Eth1, where it is hashed to form the account address.
-This allows public keys to be aggregated for verifying aggregated attestations. - Validators actually have two private/public key pairs, the one above used for signing protocol messages, and a separate "withdrawal key". withdrawal\credentials is a commitment generated from the validator's withdrawal key so that, at some time in the future, a validator can prove it owns the funds and will be able to withdraw them.
-There are two types of withdrawal credential currently defined, one corresponding to BLS keys, and one corresponding to standard Ethereum ECDSA keys. - effective\balance is a topic of its own that we've touched upon already, and will discuss more fully when we look at effective balances updates. - slashed indicates that a validator has been slashed, that is, punished for violating the slashing conditions.
+This allows public keys to be aggregated for verifying aggregated attestations. - Depending on its prefix, withdrawal_credentials might specify an Eth1 account to which withdrawal transactions will be made, or it might be an old-style BLS commitment that needs to be updated before withdrawals can occur for that validator.
+The withdrawal credentials included in a validator's deposit data are not checked in any way by the consensus layer. - effective_balance is a topic of its own that we've touched upon already, and will discuss more fully when we look at effective balances updates. - slashed indicates that a validator has been slashed, that is, punished for violating the slashing conditions.
 A validator can be slashed only once. - The remaining values are the epochs in which the validator changed, or is due to change state.